 The “Questionable mountains”:

-The crest goes on...and after 1,3 kms more (more or less), the beautiful Cristal Peak points out to the sky, gorgeous mountain.
+The ridge goes on...and after 1,3 kms more (more or less), the beautiful Cristal Peak points out to the sky, gorgeous mountain.
 This is in fact a mountain.

-Several fresh new mountaineers believe in the measurement and say that it is right, that there is Pico n°2, Calçado Peak and Calçado Mirim Peak, but every single mountaineer that understands those questions doesn't accept the idea.
+Several fresh new mountaineers believe in the measurement and say that it's right, that there is Pico n°2, Calçado Peak and Calçado Mirim Peak, but every single mountaineer that understands those questions doesn't accept the idea.
 Hell, IBGE itself doesn't accepted it!
-No, these so called "new mountains" are not mountains at all.
+No, according to brazilian rules these so called "new mountains" are not mountains at all.
 Period.

 The park attracts many tourists, hikers and climbers, especially during the winter holidays.
 Tourists come mainly in search of cold weather, and to reach the summit of Bandeira Peak on account of his known views of the sunrise on the summit of the mountain, or at Crystal Peak.
 There are also those who come in search of tranquility and just sleep at the moderate altitude of Brazil, looking for fresh and clean air.
 The cities have unspoiled landscapes of both sides.
 Untouched by man so far.